jonseymour/sudoku/README.md

 A group of 9 cells arranged in a 3x3 grid, aligned on boundaries that are multiples of 3 + 1.
 Blocks are numbered 1-9 from top-left to bottom-right.
 ##Group
 A group is a collection of 9 cells organized as a either a row, column or a block.

+Note: other places use the term 'unit' where this documentation uses the term 'group'.

+##Candidate
+A pair of cell and value for that cell that has not yet been eliminated from the solution.

 ##Intersecting Group
 Each cell intersects with 3 groups - the so-called 'intersecting groups' of the cell.
 Each cell has one intersecting group of each type: row, column and block.